MrPicklePinosaur/intel-backend/readme.md

 ```
 42000, 45000, x, 41000, x, x
 ```
 is it really safe to say that those years have median wages of zero?
 Of course not.
 A better method would probably to use the average values in those spots, so it interferes with the rest of the data as little as possible.
+We will do this conversion whenever the user makes the request for data, in case we update our dataset gets updated in the future.

+### Populating the database for the first time

+Now we need to take our cleaned up csv and insert it into our sqlite3 database.
+In other words, we need to parse the csv, extract the data and construct a valid sql query that will insert the data.

 ## API